 }

 5.10.
-The lifecycle rule attached to this Vail bucket, as well as any relevant settings are displayed on the bucket info screen.
+The lifecycle rule attached to this Vail bucket, are displayed on the bucket info screen.

 6. Using Vail to transfer data

-6.2. in the bucket menu of the Vail UI, the object (a .pdf) is shown with all its storage locations – a copy in 1.1 s3-share (The Boulder disk), in the wasabi new-vail-bucket and the just uploaded, released for delete version on the London VM – the endpoint to which the file was uploaded.
-Notice that that copy shows cached, meaning released for delete.
+6.2.
+In the bucket menu of the Vail UI, the object (a .pdf) is shown with all its storage locations – a copy in 1.1 s3-share (The Boulder disk), in the wasabi new-vail-bucket, and the just uploaded, released for delete version on the United Kingdom VM – the endpoint to which the file was uploaded.
+Notice that the copy shows cached, meaning released for deletion.

 6.3.
-Logging into the Wasabi web portal, the new “new-vail-bucket” can be seen as well as the subfolder created with the Vail bucket name “cloud-and-denver” as well as the .pdf that was uploaded to London and a copy made directly on Wasabi.
+Logging into the Wasabi web portal, the new-vail-bucket can be seen as well as the subfolder created with the Vail bucket name, cloud-and-denver, as well as the .pdf that was uploaded to the United Kingdom, and a copy made directly on Wasabi.